-Both the techniques are entirely different as they both have distinct approaches.
+Both techniques are entirely different as they both have distinct approaches.
 However, the laser is used in both methods to manufacture the prototypes.
 In SLS Rapid Prototyping, the laser does not cure the material.
 It is used to head up the raw material, which is usually a powder.
-This powder is then converted into a solid material after the particles get fused together because of the heat.
+This powder is then converted into a solid material after the particles get fused because of the heat.

 - Durability and Reliability

 SLS designs are highly appreciable as they are very sturdy and reliable.
 Moreover, you don’t need to put any support structures during the SLS process, which makes the process simpler.
 This also makes you able to produce intricate designs using the SLS technique.
 The added details can be perfect.
 However, the precision of Sla stereolithography still tops the list.

 - Cost Differences

 The intricate detailing and raw materials of SLS Rapid Prototyping cost a lot more than those of Sla stereolithography.
 You can easily buy liquid polymers at a lesser rate than the printers.
 So, if you are looking for a cheaper and affordable process, SLA is going to be your best shot!

 10. How Does the Sla stereolithography Machine Operate?